 As a self employed husband, and likely the far greater income earner, you don’t want to leave up in the air and subject to a court’s discretion later what will happen with your kids and your money.
 If you have a written agreement that lays out the most important foundational elements of parenting time as well as financial contributions and responsibility, you will have some reasonable control over such issues.

 That control and predictability can then be used as a defense if your wife comes back and wants to change the agreement.
-It can also be used as a sword in situations where you need to enforce the agreement.
+It can also be used as a sword in situations where you need to enforce the custody part of the agreement.
 Courts are far more likely to agree with you if they see that you and your wife have had a meeting of the minds and come to an agreement, so long as of course that agreement is consistent with the children’s best interest.
 Two things you should know about this agreement.

 - It is not intended to settle your divorce case and the custody and financial issues.
 That should only be done once there has been disclosures exchange by both you and your wife as required by California law.
 If it is your intent to enter into a marital settlement agreement or post nuptial agreement then seek the advice of an experienced family law attorney immediately before drafting any such agreement.